Eweol/seeddms_gravatar/README.md

 ## SeedDms Gravatar Extension

-This is a SeedDms extension that add support for profile pictures from Gravatar to SeedDMS.
+This is a SeedDms extension that add support for profile pictures from Gravatar to SeedDms.

 ## Install